 Bascom Joint Ambulance District is verifiably the busiest ambulance.
 Running 2 ambulances, staffed by compensated volunteers, that are uniformed, and well organized.
-201 responded to 488 calls for service and 202 responded to 33 calls in 2017.
+Ambulance 201 responded to 565 calls for service and Ambulance 202 responded to 32 calls in 2018.

 The Bascom Joint ambulance board meets monthly to discuss scheduling, payroll, staffing, and personnel matters.
-The district has been in existence since 2001, and is an example of how the Joint Ambulance district model can work to provide a shared service EMS system, in collaboration with Seneca County.
-The average response time for BJAD Squad 201 was 10.53 minutes, and 202 was 12.4 minutes.
+The district has been in existence since 2001 and is an example of how the Joint Ambulance district model can work to provide a shared service EMS system, in collaboration with Seneca County.
+The average response time for BJAD Squad 201 was 9.8 minutes, and 202 was 10.3 minutes.
+The call volume that BJAD has is equal to most full time/paid EMS services throughout Ohio, and they account for 49% of our calls.

-NBS Joint Ambulance District has been extremely successful in 4 years since their formation.
+NBS Joint Ambulance District has been extremely successful in 5 years since their formation.
 Scheduling and compensation have been going well.
 The district is successful due to the dedicated leadership of the local elected officials wanting to invest in their community, and the dedicated volunteers that have grown up serving their community.
 The EMS coordinator and assistant coordinator are both career medical professionals that lead from the front and set an incredible example to their young pre-hospital care technicians to follow.
-The average response time for NBS JAD in 2016 was 11 minutes.
-NBS Squad 501 responded to 151 calls in 2017
+The average response time for NBS JAD in 2018 was 11.8 minutes.
+NBS Squad 501 responded to 150 calls in 2018

 AVR Joint ambulance district has also been very successful.
 The local elected officials are extremely focused on keeping their EMS local and utilizing the dedicated EMS professionals from within their community.
 The leadership team at AVR JAD are dedicated career medical professionals who set a great example of how a volunteer can find a career path within Seneca County EMS.
-AVR Squad 101 responded to 169 runs in 2017.
-The average response time for AVR JAD was 9 minutes.
+AVR Squad 101 responded to 148 runs in 2018.
+The average response time for AVR JAD was 9.8 minutes.

 JLB Joint ambulance district has met with some significant manpower struggles in their short time of being organized as an ambulance district.
 They have struggled to remain in service 12 hours per day throughout the year.
 Bascom JAD covered their area admirably, and due to the structure of Seneca County EMS, no single squad being out of service hurts our response times, and the area is covered adequately.
 The elected officials of Jackson, Liberty and Bettsville, are working to find innovative ways to induce more personnel to join the ranks.
 Compensatory Pay is not always the key to motivation in this era of people being busier than ever.
 They may need to step up to a part time pay structure to find the necessary personnel to be more effective.
 The leadership is excellent with a career medical professional leading the way and doing his best to model successful behavior.
-JLB Squad 301 responded to only 36 EMS runs due to their overwhelming out of service time.
-Average Response time for JLB JAD Squad 301 is 10.9 minutes.
+JLB Squad 301 responded to only 64 EMS runs due to their overwhelming out of service time.
+Average Response time for JLB JAD Squad 301 is 10.7 minutes.